drawpile/drawpile.github.io/help/development/codingguidelines.markdown

 * Avoid Qt's synchronization primitives (QMutex & friends) in places where performance matters.
 On Windows, they are extremely slow.
 Use DP\_Mutex & friends instead, they wrap the platform's synchronization primitives instead and are much faster.

+* Using Qt Designer for UIs is mildly discouraged.
+It's pretty clunky, and often makes a mess of stuff like the tab order, making it harder to figure out where connections are made... and the merge conflicts it generates are virtually unsolvable.
+However, if it makes your task much easier, feel free to use it.

+## Comments

-* Don't write Doxygen/JavaDoc style comments, their structure is too repetitive.
+Don't write Doxygen/JavaDoc style comments, their structure is too repetitive.
 If you want to document something in a comment, just write it in plain prose instead.

+## You Ain't Gonna Need It

-* Do not design with imaginary future extensibility.
+Do not design with imaginary future extensibility.
 Usually this just leads to more complex code that in the end isn't extensible where it's needed.
 Simpler code is more malleable and can be changed more easily when new requirements come up.

-* Using Qt Designer for UIs is mildly discouraged.
-It's pretty clunky, and often makes a mess of stuff like the tab order, making it harder to figure out where connections are made... and the merge conflicts it generates are virtually unsolvable.
-However, if it makes your task much easier, feel free to use it.
+## Contribution Notes

-Note that there's some parts of the code that flagrantly violate the guidelines above.
+Some parts of the code that flagrantly violate the guidelines above.
 They continue to cause problems and will probably need to be rewritten at some point.

 Please don't submit pull requests that only change formatting and nothing else.
 You can adjust the code that you're actually working on, but making sweeping changes usually causes issues.